IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 * In stateful apps, some order is necessary.
 You also need to add storage and persistent volume so that the state is saved, and the cluster admin has to manage that.
 * <b>The majority of applications are stateful.
 This is where Kubernetes Operators are helpful.</b>

+To learn more about Stateful vs. Stateless apps, read [this article](https://www.redhat.com/en/topics/cloud-native-apps/stateful-vs-stateless) from Red Hat.

 ## Why does Kubernetes need operators?

 Kuberenetes needs operators for stateful deployments.
 This is because we can automate manual tasks such as setting configuration flags,